FlamedDogo99/AmethystArmor/README.md

 - No Optifine is required
 - No base-game armor or tools are replaced
 - Any added item can be crafted with the normal crafting table
 - All armor related sounds have english subtitle support
+- All trims maintain functionality and work on the custom armor

 <div align="center">